Measure-Theoretic Time-Delay Embedding: Numerical Experiments

 \subsection{ERA5 Wind Field Reconstruction}

 In Section \ref{subsec:ERA5}, we performed full state reconstruction on a portion of the ERA5 wind field dataset.
-Figure \ref{fig:ERA5probes} visualizes a single snapshot of the dataset, including the randomly sampled geospatial locations at which we collect partial observational data, as well as an example wind speed time-series at one of these locations.
-Figure \ref{fig:ERA5_RECON} visualizes results for performing the full-state reconstruction on the dataset using both the pointwise (\eqref{eq:pointwise}) and measure-based (\eqref{eq:distribution}) approaches.
+Fig.~\ref{fig:ERA5probes} visualizes a single snapshot of the dataset, including the randomly sampled geospatial locations at which we collect partial observational data, as well as an example wind speed time-series at one of these locations.
+Fig.~\ref{fig:ERA5_RECON} visualizes results for performing the full-state reconstruction on the dataset using both the pointwise (see~\eqref{eq:pointwise}) and measure-based (see~\eqref{eq:distribution}) approaches.